 Okay okay, I made the Instant Pot Corned Beef and Cabbage several times for both reasons – just to make sure it was perfect AND to get my fill!
 But I did want to make sure the timing was down perfectly, whether you have a smaller Corned Beef or one that’s a bit larger.
 And I wanted to make sure the veggies were all going to come out beautifully with little fuss or bother.

 About Instant Pot Corned Beef and Cabbage:

 And speaking of no fuss or bother, it doesn’t get easier than cooking your Instant Pot Corned Beef and Cabbage.
 And there was a big surprise when I made the corned beef, and I’ve been making corned beef multiple times a year for close to 40 years.
-This Instant Pot Corned Beef & Cabbage is just beautifully cookedand turned out better, I think than my traditional Corned Beef & Cabbage Dinner for the Crockpot or Stovetop.
+This Instant Pot Corned Beef & Cabbage is just beautifully cooked and turned out better, I think than my traditional Corned Beef & Cabbage Dinner for the Crockpot or Stovetop.

 The brisket is meltingly tender, absolutely juicy and luscious and really is perfection.
 I don’t know if I’ve ever been able to hit that exact stage with my regular corned beef and cabbage recipe and I know I never have with any slow cooker version.
 I know some people expect their corned beef to fall into shreddy chunks (and that makes me feel nostalgic, too) and if that’s the case for you, just add a few minutes to the cooking time.

 The veggies, too, are just wonderful in the Instant Pot.
 The potatoes are a no brainer, they’re always gonna be good, right?
 The carrots are all soft and squishy and the cabbage?
 Well, you have your choice between very soft and wilty, which I gotta admit, I do love but I know some people don’t, or a cabbage that’s cooked through so it’s fresher or firmer.
 Whatever you like; it’s up to you.